gitbls/sdm/Docs/Disk-Encryption.md

 * This tool only supports sdm-integrated encryption configuration using the `cryptroot` plugin on RasPiOS Bookworm and later. `sdm-cryptconfig` can be used on already-running RasPiOS systems as well as on Debian Bookworm (arm and X86_64) and derivatives.

-* There is currently no standalone way to use the cryptpart plugin
+* There is currently no standalone way to use the `cryptpart` plugin.
+It must be run via sdm (contrast with `sdm-cryptconfig` that does not require sdm installed).
+That said, sdm is quite easy to install and has a very small footprint.

 * Yubikey unlock is only supported for the rootfs.
 Data partitions can be unlocked using a keydisk or a passphrase